Tripoli, Libya: Late Ottoman era (1835–1912)

-Italian era
+Italian era (1912–1947)

 Italy had long claimed that Tripoli fell within its zone of influence and that Italy had the right to preserve order within the state.
 Under the pretext of protecting its own citizens living in Tripoli from the Ottoman government, it declared war against the Ottomans on 29 September 1911, and announced its intention of annexing Tripoli.
 On 1 October 1911, a naval battle was fought at Prevesa, Greece, and three Ottoman vessels were destroyed.

 By the Treaty of Lausanne, Italian sovereignty over Tripolitania and Cyrenaica was acknowledged by the Ottomans, although the caliph was permitted to exercise religious authority.
 Italy officially granted autonomy after the war, but gradually occupied the region.
 Originally administered as part of a single colony, Tripoli and its surrounding province were a separate colony from 26 June 1927 to 3 December 1934, when all Italian possessions in North Africa were merged into one colony.
 By 1938, Tripoli had 108,240 inhabitants, including 39,096 Italians.

-Tripoli underwent a huge architectural and urbanistic improvement under Italian rule: the first thing the Italians did was to create in the early 1920s a sewage system (that until then lacked) and a modern hospital.
+Tripoli underwent a huge architectural and urbanistic improvement under Italian rule: the first thing the Italians did was to create in the early 1920s a sewage system (that until then it lacked) and a modern hospital.

 In the coast of the province was built in 1937–1938 a section of the Litoranea Balbia, a road that went from Tripoli and Tunisia's frontier to the border of Egypt.
 The car tag for the Italian province of Tripoli was "TL".

-Furthermore, in 1927, the Italians founded the Tripoli International Fair,with the goal of promoting Tripoli's economy.
+Furthermore, in 1927, the Italians founded the Tripoli International Fair, with the goal of promoting Tripoli's economy.
 This is the oldest trade fair in Africa.
 The so-called Fiera internazionale di Tripoli was one of the main international "Fairs" in the colonial world in the 1930s, and was internationally promoted together with the Tripoli Grand Prix as a showcase of Italian Libya.

 The Italians created the Tripoli Grand Prix, an international motor racing event first held in 1925 on a racing circuit outside Tripoli.
 The Tripoli Grand Prix took place until 1940.
 The first airport in Libya, the Mellaha Air Base was built by the Italian Air Force in 1923 near the Tripoli racing circuit.
 The airport is currently called Mitiga International Airport.

 Tripoli even had a railway station with some small railway connections to nearby cities, when in August 1941 the Italians started to build a new 1040 km railway (with a 1435 mm gauge, like the one used in Egypt and Tunisia) between Tripoli and Benghazi.
 But the war stopped the construction the next year.

 Tripoli was controlled by Italy until 1943 when the provinces of Tripolitania and Cyrenaica were captured by Allied forces.
 The city fell to troops of the British Eighth Army on 23 January 1943.
 Tripoli was then governed by the British until independence in 1951.
 Under the terms of the 1947 peace treaty with the Allies, Italy relinquished all claims to Libya.